 Geothermal energy can generate a stable supply of electricity throughout the year because it is not dependent on weather conditions.
 Also, as no fuels are burned aboveground and only extremely small amounts of carbon dioxide are released, it is environmentally friendly.
-There are abundant geothermal resources along the circum-Pacific belt (also known as the “Ring of Fire”), in countries such as Japan, the Philippines, Indonesia, New Zealand, Mexico, Costa Rica, and the United States, as well countries such as Iceland, Turkey, and Italy that are located in other geothermally active regions.
-To date, Yokogawa has participated in 30 geothermal power generation projects in Japan, Southeast Asia, and other regions, providing a variety of measurement and control technologies that enhance the reliability and maintenance efficiency of geothermal power generation systems.
+To date, Yokogawa has participated in more than 30 geothermal power generation projects in Japan, Southeast Asia, and other regions, providing a variety of measurement and control technologies that enhance the reliability and maintenance efficiency of geothermal power generation systems.

 Biomass is increasingly in the news these days as it is a renewable energy source that can help thermal power plants reduce their carbon dioxide emissions.
 Yokogawa systems are used all over the world in all types of power plants, including those that use biomass.
 Yokogawa measurement and control technologies make it possible for these plants to operate more efficiently and reduce their carbon footprint.